 At the time Tusla was established in 2014, the decision was taken to exclude children's disability services from the remit of Tusla.
-This decision has been criticised by the UN Committee on the Rights of the Child, among other leading authorities.
-It is consistently reported that their exclusion has resulted in children with disabilities not being able to adequately access all required children and family services.
-According to ibid; Dáil Debate, 10 October 2019, vol 987, no 6.
+This decision has been criticised by the UN Committee on the Rights of the Child, among other leading authorities.312 It is consistently reported that their exclusion has resulted in children with disabilities not being able to adequately access all required children and family services.313 According to

-Health Service Executive, HSE National Service Plan 2019, (Dublin, 2018).
+307 Health Service Executive, HSE National Service Plan 2019, (Dublin, 2018).